 When Did Remote Start Make It Into Subaru Vehicles?

 Subaru remote start has been around since 2015, making its way into many models.
 While vehicles before 2015 could add remote start aftermarket, it wasn’t until the 2015⁄16 models that remote start started appearing as a standard feature.
-Now, almost all of the newest line of 2020 automatic Subaru models have a remote start, something that you’re sure to love.
+Almost all of the newest line of 2020 automatic Subaru models have a remote start, something that you’re sure to love.

 Subaru Models with Remote Start